getsentry/devenv/README.md

 ### colima

 Since devenv 1.14.0, colima (and the docker CLI needed to interact with it) should have been installed globally for you during bootstrap.
-If you're on an older version, run `devenv update` twice to get global colima.
+If you're on an older version, run `devenv update`.

 ### gcloud